merkle-pay/merkle-pay/README.md

 - ✅ **Phantom**: Recommended for both desktop (via QR code) and mobile (via deeplinking).
 Excellent Solana Pay support.
 - ✅ **Solflare**: Recommended for both desktop and mobile.
 Strong Solana Pay support.
 - **Other Solana Wallets**: Wallets implementing the Solana Pay standard _should_ be compatible, but Phantom and Solflare are the primary tested wallets for v1.
-- **EVM Wallets (MetaMask, etc.)**: Support for EVM wallets will be detailed as Polygon, Arbitrum, and zkSync integration is completed.
+- **EVM Wallets (MetaMask, etc.)**: Support for EVM wallets will be detailed as Base, Polygon, Arbitrum, and more integration is completed.

 ## Features (v1)

-- **Multi-Chain Support**: Accept payments on Solana and leading Ethereum Layer 2 networks (Polygon, Arbitrum, zkSync Era).
+- **Multi-Chain Support**: Accept payments on Solana and leading Ethereum Layer 2 networks (Base, Polygon, Arbitrum).
 - **Instant Setup**: Enter your wallet address(es) and business name—get a payment page ready in minutes.
 - **Non-Custodial**: Payments go directly from the payer's wallet to your specified wallet address.
 Merkle Pay never holds your funds.
-- **Native Payment Standards**: Uses Solana Pay for Solana and EIP-681 URI schemes for EVM chains (Polygon, Arbitrum, zkSync).
+- **Native Payment Standards**: Uses Solana Pay for Solana and EIP-681 URI schemes for EVM chains (Base, Polygon, Arbitrum).
 - **Smart Display**: Generates QR codes and clickable payment links compatible with popular wallets on each supported chain (e.g., Phantom, MetaMask).
 - **Reliable Tracking**: Uses unique on-chain identifiers (`reference` key on Solana, potentially event emission via contracts on EVM) for robust backend verification.
 Includes optional `orderId` mapping.
 - **Real-time Status**: Payment status page with real-time updates (WebSocket recommended).